Andrij72/product-service/README.md

 - ✅ Retrieving all products

-- ✅ Searching products by name
+- ✅ Searching products by sku

 Database is cleaned before each test run, and a dedicated MongoDB container starts automatically.